ENCODE-DCC/snovault/docs/indexer.rst

     :title: Which indexer ran.
 This will be 'primary_indexer' for path /_indexer.
 Other idexers exist in encoded.
     :timestamp: Time of this cycle.
     :xmin: Postgres transaction id of this cycle.
-    :pass1_took: If 2-pass indexing is enabled, this is the time it took to index objects without audits.
-    :pass2_took: If 2-pass indexing is enabled, this is the time it took to audit objects and update that information in elasticsearch.
     :indexed: Number of objects indexed in this cycle.
     :last_xmin: Postgres transaction id of last cycle.
 Indexing should have covered all objects changed between last_xmin and xmin.
     :status: This should say 'done' as the results are displayed after a cycle has completed.
 See the next section on querying the state of a current cycle.